 Who Matters in Medieval History?

 For others, the lives of ordinary people are just as interesting and just as important.
-This article contains an overview of the lives of ordinary women in medieval Europe -- particularity England.
+This article contains an overview of the lives of ordinary women in medieval Europe, particularly England.

 How to Make Sense of the Many Representations of Medieval Women

-Understanding the lives of medieval women is less easy than you might think.
+Understanding the lives of medieval women is not as easy as you might think.
 There is not a lot of evidence to base an understanding on.
 It is especially difficult to get a good picture of the lives of the 'common' people.
-Often, the only evidence of their existence is church records with birth, marriage, and death faithfully recorded.
+Often, the only evidence of their existence is faithfully recorded church records with birth, marriage, and death.